Moolt/UnityIngameConsole/Readme.md

 ## Input history

-All commands, that were executed without an error, are stored.
+All commands entered by the user are stored.
 Use the arrow keys to navigate through earlier inputs.
 The amout of commands stored is limited to 10 by default.

-# IConsoleUI
+# BaseConsoleIO

-The `ConsoleLogic` script reads and writes to the UI via the `ConsoleUI` script. `ConsoleUI` implements the `IConsoleUI` interface and can therefore be replaced with any other class implementing this interface.
+The `ConsoleLogic` script reads and writes to the UI via the `ConsoleIO` script. `ConsoleIO` inherits from the `BaseConsoleIO` abstract class and can therefore be replaced with any other class inheriting from this base class.

 Instead of reading from an ui textbox you could, for example, read commands from a network stream.
 You could also output to a textfile instead.